RatJuggler/dinosauria-bot/README.md

 The bot will always look for this file in the current working directory.
 Test that your tokens are working by using:

     $ node app/dinosauria-bot.js --test

+There is also a list of pre-defined `npm` scripts you can use:

+- start: Run the bot as normal.
+- help:  Run the bot showing the help options.
+- test:  Run the bot to test Twitter API access.
+- quiet: Run the bot in quiet mode.
+- brontosaurus: Run the bot for this dinosaur.

 As the bot is really only meant to tweet once a day it will send a tweet and then immediately exit.
 I'm running it daily with a
 Cron job so that it's not sat there idling for the rest of the time.